RC1242RC/RC1242RC.github.io/content/en/documentation/code/DarkBit_development/Files/Analysis__Covariance_8cpp.md

                  full << "if allow_corr: ";
              }
              full << "analyses += [a]" << std::endl << std::endl;
-             std::cout << full.str();
+             /// Could record or something, but for now just dump to stdout std::cout << full.str();
           }
       }

-    class Analysis_Covariance : public Analysis{
+    /// Dummy analysis code with a hard-coded return including a SR covariance matrix class Analysis_Covariance : public Analysis{
     private: